Ultimate Guide: Highlighting Duplicate Values Excel

 If you’ve ever been handed a big data set for analysis, you’ll know they come full of duplicate values!

-This means it’s crucial to remove duplicates to perform analysis on.
+This means it’s crucial to remove duplicates for data analysis to work.

-Many delegates on our Excel courses find this to be one of the most valuable topics to master.
+Many delegates on our Excel training find this to be one of the most valuable topics to master.

 How To Highlight Individual Values